Skip to content

 By the end, you will have a comprehensive example configuration that can be tailored to your specific needs.

-⚠ Warning: If a parameter is not included in your asset's configuration and it is not required, a default value will be applied.
-Incorrect configuration may cause the asset to not work as intended.
+⚠ Warning: If a parameter is not included in your connector's configuration and it is not required, a default value will be applied.
+Incorrect configuration may cause the connector to not work as intended.

 MQTT Parameters